 “I won’t let you do that angeli naturae tutela mihi!”

-Scott watched Lyssa’s aura turned green she opened an aggressive stance.
+Scott watched Lyssa’s aura turn green as she took an aggressive stance.

 “Haeret sica, impetum!”
 Elizabeth yelled.
 The sticks all around her rose within a tornado of air.
 Plunging towards Lyssa like a cloud of murderous daggers.